 There are 4 hotkeys on the tablet that can be programmed using the drivers available.
 It also has a smart gesture pad.
 This smart gesture pad enables easy zooming in and out as the main function, scroll pages of the tablets and other functions as well.show more

 Moving on to the stylus, The P06 comes in with 8192 levels of pressure for varied thickness when using varied pressures.
 It has two buttons that can be programmed using drivers.
 Some problems in the pen’s drivers were noted.

-These are the top 10 drawing tablets of 2019 and we hope that our reviews are helpful to our user base.
+These are the top 10 drawing tablets of 2021 and we hope that our reviews are helpful to our user base.
 All these reviews have been thoroughly composed based on the main features that you need to research about before you make an investment in drawing tablets.

 Additional costs like nib replacements and purchase of additional items like gloves and pen holders might be added with some tablets that don’t include them in the package.
 It is a long-time investment so take a thorough look at the guarantee offered by the brands and the brand’s reputation to respond to claims against their warranty.

-Why Use a Graphic Tablet for Drawing?
+Why Use a Graphics Tablet for Drawing?

 There are several reasons why drawing tablets are favored over any other input device used for drawing.

 Even though the interface of software like Adobe Photoshop is quite complex for beginners, but once you get the hang of it, you can use the tablets in favor of simple, realistic drawings.

 Using a tablet and pen helps you create your personalized designs according to your drawing style as compared to a mouse or touch screen.